softwarefactory-project/DLRN/doc/source/usage.rst

 .. code-block:: console

-    usage: dlrn [-h] [--config-file CONFIG_FILE] [--info-repo INFO_REPO] [--build-env BUILD_ENV] [--local] [--head-only]
+usage: dlrn [-h] [--config-file CONFIG_FILE]
+            [--config-override CONFIG_OVERRIDE] [--info-repo INFO_REPO]
+            [--build-env BUILD_ENV] [--local] [--head-only]
             [--project-name PROJECT_NAME | --package-name PACKAGE_NAME]
             [--dev] [--log-commands] [--use-public] [--order] [--sequential]
             [--status] [--recheck] [--version] [--run RUN] [--stop]
-                [--verbose-build] [--no-repo]
+            [--verbose-build] [--no-repo] [--debug]

 optional arguments:
   -h, --help            show this help message and exit --config-file CONFIG_FILE
                         Config file.
-Default: projects.ini
+Default: projects.ini --config-override CONFIG_OVERRIDE
+                        Override a configuration option from the config file.
+                        Specify it as: section.option=value.
+Can be used multiple times if more than one override is needed.
   --info-repo INFO_REPO
-                            use a local rdoinfo repo instead of fetching the default one using rdopkg.
-Only applies when pkginfo_driver is rdoinfo in projects.ini
+                        use a local distroinfo repo instead of fetching the default one.
+Only applies when pkginfo_driver is rdoinfo or downstream in projects.ini --build-env BUILD_ENV
-      --build-env BUILD_ENV
                         Variables for the build environment.
   --local               Use local git repos if possible.
-Only commited changes in the local repo will be used in the build.
+Only commited changes
+                        in the local repo will be used in the build.
   --head-only           Build from the most recent Git commit only.
   --project-name PROJECT_NAME
                         Build a specific project name only.
 Use multiple times to build more than one project in a run.
   --package-name PACKAGE_NAME
                         Build a specific package name only.
 Use multiple times to build more than one package in a run.
-      --dev                 Don't reset packaging git repo, force build and add public master repo for dependencies (dev mode).
+  --dev                 Don't reset packaging git repo, force build and add
+                        public master repo for dependencies (dev mode).
   --log-commands        Log the commands run by dlrn.
-      --use-public          Use the public master repo for dependencies when doing install verification.
+  --use-public          Use the public master repo for dependencies when doing
+                        install verification.
-      --order               Compute the build order according to the spec files instead of the dates of the commits.
+  --order               Compute the build order according to the spec files
+                        instead of the dates of the commits.
 Implies --sequential.
-      --sequential          Run all actions sequentially, regardless of the number of workers specified in projects.ini.
+  --sequential          Run all actions sequentially, regardless of the number
+                        of workers specified in projects.ini.
   --status              Get the status of packages.
   --recheck             Force a rebuild for a particular package.
+Implies
-Implies --package-name
+                        --package-name
   --version             show program's version number and exit --run RUN             Run a program instead of trying to build.
+Implies
-Implies --head-only
+                        --head-only
   --stop                Stop on error.
-      --verbose-build       Show versobe output during the package build.
+  --verbose-build       Show verbose output during the package build.
   --no-repo             Do not generate a repo with all the built packages.
+  --debug               Print debug logs

 Quickstart single package build